i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   14. If LeaseSet type is Meta (7), the Meta Entries.
       Each entry contains: (40 bytes)
       - Hash (32 bytes)
-      - Flags (3 bytes)
+      - Flags (2 bytes)
         TBD.
 Set all to zero for compatibility with future uses.
-        TODO: Use a few bits to (optionally) indicate the type of the LS it is referencing.
+      - Type (1 byte) The type of LS it is referencing;
-        All zeros means don't know.
+        1 for LS, 3 for LS2, 5 for encrypted, 7 for meta, 0 for unknown.
       - Cost (priority) (1 byte)
       - Expires (4 bytes, big endian, seconds since epoch, rolls over in 2106)

 Notes
 `````

-- Minimum router and client version is 0.9.40 for the extended results.
+- Minimum router and client version is 0.9.41 for the extended results.